CogStack/MedCATtrainer/README.md

 1\.
 A form to:
 - Select the appropriate project model to view concept annotations for.
 - Clinical text to annotate and display in 2.
-- CUI and TUI filters can be used to only show concepts of interest in 2.
+- CUI and TypeID filters can be used to only show concepts of interest in 2.
 For example for a UMLS CDB this could be T047 for "Disease or Syndrome".
-CUI and TUI filters are combined if entries are included in both form inputs.
+CUI and TypeID filters are combined if entries are included in both form inputs.

 2\.
 Example clinical text is displayed here, with text spans highlighted in blue.
 Click any annotation to show linked concept DB details in 3.